 Sometimes we may request further information for due diligence purposes.

 The Foundation can receive grant proposals and applications at any time.
 We have an initial review stage most months of the year.

-Our planned dates for the initial review meetings in 2018 and 2019 are as follows:
+Our planned dates for the initial review meetings in 2019 are as follows:

 |Deadline for submissions||Grant application meeting|